-Prior to developing the Pre-Rule Change Proposal, the ERA brought this issue to the MAC for discussion, to satisfy the requirement of clause 2.5.1B of the Market Rules.2 The MAC discussed the development of the Rule Change Proposal under Agenda Item 8(b) at the 13 June 2018 MAC meeting.
+Prior to developing the Pre-Rule Change Proposal, the ERA brought this issue to the MAC for discussion, to satisfy the requirement of clause 2.5.1B.
+The MAC discussed the development of the Rule Change Proposal under Agenda Item 8(b) at the 13 June 2018 MAC meeting.